csound-flossmanual/csound-floss/book/05-a-envelopes.md

 This difference is illustrated in the following example.
 The *linseg* and *line* envelopes of instruments 1 and 2 appear to be the same but the difference in their behaviour as described above when they continue beyond the end of their final segment is clear.
-The *linseg* envelope stays at zero, whilst the *line* envelope continues through zero to negative range, thus ending at -0.2.[^1]

-[^1]: Negative values for the envelope have the same loudness.
+The *linseg* envelope stays at zero, whilst the *line* envelope continues through zero to negative range, thus ending at -0.2.^[Negative values for the envelope have the same loudness.
-      Only the phase of the signal is inverted.
+Only the phase of the signal is inverted.]

 ***EXAMPLE 05A05_line_vs_linseg.csd***